 presented by Stephanie Daniels

 Dr. Daniels received her Ph.D. from Louisiana State University.
 She is a research speech pathologist at the Michael E. DeBakey VA Medical Center.
 Dr. Daniels is a Board Recognized Specialist in Swallowing and Swallowing Disorders.
 Her research, funded by the Department of Veterans Affairs, is focused on neurogenic dysphagia.
-She teaches graduate courses in dysphagia, and undergraduate courses in anatomy and physiology at the University of Houston.
-Dr. Daniels also provides clinical education in adult communication disorders.
+She teaches graduate courses in dysphagia,…Read full bio

 In the first chapter of this course, Dr. Stephanie Daniels will review background information on management of post-stroke dysphagia, including the distinction between compensation and rehabilitation techniques, and the rationale for each approach.

 In the second chapter of this course, Dr. Daniels will take a deeper dive into compensatory strategies shown to be effective for persons experiencing stroke-related dysphagia within the context of the specific signs of dysphagia shown in instrumental assessment.

 3. Rehabilitation Strategies

 In this chapter, Dr. Daniels takes an in-depth look at rehabilitation strategies that have been shown to be useful for persons experiencing dysphagia after stroke.
 Specific impairments will be described that target the underlying impairments suggested by instrumental assessment.